Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of heavy neutral lepton searches

 This search considers cases where the \PN inclusively mixes with either electron (\Pe) or muon (\PGm) flavor SM neutrinos.
 Additionally, since the \PN is a Majorana particle, it allows for processes with LNV.
 Consequently, the analysis examines the final state consisting of an SS lepton pair in conjunction with jets.
 In addition to the the $s$-channel production mode of the \PN, this study introduces the \Wgamma VBF channel shown in Fig.~\ref{fig:FD_HNLs_Wgamma}.
 The inclusion of the \Wgamma VBF channel enhances the sensitivity of the search, particularly for a larger \PN mass range, where it becomes the dominant production mechanism for HNLs.
 In this analysis, the mass range covered extends from 20 up to 1600\GeV, providing an exploration of prompt HNLs across a broad spectrum of masses.

 Compared to an earlier analysis at $\sqrt{s}=8\TeV$ performed at the CMS experiment~\cite{CMS:2015qur}, in which events were selected with two SS leptons and two small-radius jets, this search adds two additional SRs to compensate for the signal acceptance loss in both small and large \mhnl regions.
 For \mhnl below 80\GeV, an SR with one small-radius jet is added to increase the signal acceptance of the restricted phase space of jets.
 For larger masses, especially above 500\GeV, the signal acceptance is shown to be recovered by taking into account the event topology where the decay products of the \PW boson are merged into a large-radius jet.
 Three potential sources of background events that are specifically related to the SS dilepton final state are considered: SM physics processes that are able to produce two prompt SS leptons; events that arise from misidentification of leptons; and lastly, OS lepton pairs in which one of the charges is mismeasured.
 This last source is shown to be negligible for the \mumu and \emu channels.
+Backgrounds with prompt SS leptons mainly arise from events with two vector bosons (\WpmWpm,\WZ, \ZZ), and these contributions are estimated using MC simulation.
+Events containing objects misidentified as prompt leptons constitute the most important background for low-mass signals, and they originate from \PQb hadron decays, light-quark or gluon jets.
+The simulation is not reliable in estimating the misidentified-lepton backgrounds, and we therefore estimate these backgrounds directly from collision data by calculating lepton misidentification probabilities.
+The last background category is from lepton sign mismeasurements in events with jets and two opposite-sign leptons.
+The probability of mismeasuring the sign of a prompt electron is obtained from simulated $\PZ\to e^{\pm}e^{\mp}$ events and is parametrized as a function of the electron \pt.

 The exclusion limits are determined using a cut-and-count method, applied to different SR selections corresponding to various mass scenarios.
 The SRs are first categorized into two groups based on the mass scenario of the \PN, and a selection tailored to each group is applied: $\mhnl<80\GeV$ and $\mhnl\geq80\GeV$.
 Furthermore, within each of these two mass scenario categories, the SRs are further divided into two separate regions, each targeting a different kinematic phase space.
 Regardless of the mass scenario, a first SR dedicated to the resolved kinematic phase space, is defined by requiring at least two small-radius jets and no large-radius jets.
 The second SR, designed for the scenario involving high Lorentz boosts, has different requirements.
 For the low-mass scenario, exactly one small-radius jet and zero large-radius jets are required, while for the high-mass scenario, the large-radius jet multiplicity must be at least one.
 In addition, the SRs are further categorised based on the flavor combination of the leptons in the lepton pair, leading to events with \mumu, \ee, and \emu pairs.
 With these three lepton flavor channels, the analysis has a total of 12 separate SRs.